Muni Model Placement Engagement Agreements

 MSRB Rule G-17 Model Disclosure Documents

-SIFMA’s G-17 Model Disclosure Documents are designed to be a starting point for disclosures concerning the underwriter’s role, compensation, and conflicts, as well as regarding the material financial characteristics and risks inherent in certain complex transactions commonly recommended by underwriters.
+SIFMA’s G-17 Model Disclosure Documents are designed to aid compliance and be a starting point for disclosures concerning the underwriter’s role, compensation, and conflicts, as well as regarding the material financial characteristics and risks inherent in certain complex transactions commonly recommended by underwriters.
 SIFMA makes no representation or warranty as to the accuracy or completeness of the information contained herein and undertakes no obligation to update or modify these documents.
 Nothing in these model documents is intended to provide, nor should it be interpreted as providing, legal or compliance advice.
 Each firm should make its own determination as to whether a transaction warrants additional disclosures in accordance with MSRB Rule G-17.

 Municipal Advisor Model Documents

 SIFMA has prepared model documents and related guidance to help brokers, dealers and other financial institutions serve their clients and comply with the new regulatory requirements created by the SEC’s Municipal Advisor Rule.
 The SEC’s Municipal Advisor Rule imposes a registration regime upon municipal advisors, i.e., firms that give advice absent an exemption or exclusion to municipal entities and obligated persons, and imposes a fiduciary duty upon municipal advisors that give advice to municipal entities.
 MSRB rulemaking will impose additional requirements and prohibitions on the conduct of municipal advisors.